lcaballero/MiniPack/README.md

 the solution is building a specific configuration (perhaps Package).

-`MP_PKGS` is a location where the build-package.ps1 script should place generation .nupkg files.
-Typically this is simply Nupkgs inside the clone of this project (which is cloned to the root C:\ drive).
-But it's not a requirement, especially if this offends one's sensibilities.
+`MP_PKGS` is a location where the build-package.ps1 script should place generated .nupkg files.
+Typically this is simply Nupkgs inside the project clone directory, so C:\LocalNugetPackages\Nupkgs.
+But it's not a requirement.

 ## Post-Build Event:

 ```
-%> %windir%\System32\WindowsPowerShell\v1.0\powershell.exe -file .\build-package.ps1 $(ConfigurationName) $(ProjectName)
+%> powershell.exe -file %mp_home%\build-package.ps1 $(ConfigurationName) $(ProjectName)
 ```

 ## Bootstrap Script